 Rishit Dagli

-1st year CS Undergrad @ UofT, ML and Vision Research @ Civo, DGP Lab, Vector Institute
+2nd year CS Undergrad @ UofT, ML and Vision Research @ Qualcomm, DGP Lab, Vector Institute

-I am a CS Freshman at The University of Toronto.
+I am a CS Sophomore at The University of Toronto.
 I love researching and working with Machine Learning, especially Computer Vision.
 Coming from the software and robotics background, I contribute extensively to/ maintain popular open-source projects like TensorFlow, PyTorch Foundation, Kubernetes, Kubeflow, PapersWithCode, freeCodeCamp among others.
-I also love building open-source projects (usually related to Kubernetes and Machine Learning), some of which have been pretty popular which could be found on my GitHub.
+I also love building open-source projects, some of which have been pretty popular which could be found on my GitHub.
 Seeing my work at a rather young age, I was invited to speak at 2 TEDx and 1 TED-Ed events.
+In a previous life I used to do a lot of robotics and software development.
 Furthermore, I have also represented my country in international olympiads.
 Feel free to talk with me about anything CS, Math, Robotics, or Physics.

 My research community service can be summarized as being a: program committee member for ICLR Tiny Papers 2023; reviewer for ICLR PML4DC 2023, NeurIPS 2023, Cloud Native Wasm Day, and ICLR 2024.